Covfefe: Subsequent references

 Writing for The Atlantic in January 2019, journalist Adrienne LaFrance summarized the significance of the covfefe tweet: "Covfefe remains the tweet that best illustrates Trump's most preternatural gift: He knows how to captivate people, how to command, and divert the attention of the masses."

 The covfefe meme produced a variety of follow-up effects in culture, language, and business.
 While marking the first anniversary of the covfefe tweet in May 2018, a USA Today article noted: "But did the president know what he had wrought on U.S. culture?
 The memes.
 The songs.
 The jokes."

 In language and politics

-The popular word game Words with Friends added "covfefe" to its dictionary in June 2017.
+The word game Words with Friends added "covfefe" to its dictionary in June 2017.

-Dictionary.com announced that "covfefe" topped its list of 'unmatched queries' in October 2017 and continued to have the most user searches for a word without an entry.
+Dictionary.com announced that "covfefe" topped its list of "unmatched queries" in October 2017 and continued to have the most user searches for a word without an entry.
 Brewer's Dictionary of Phrase and Fable added an entry for "covfefe" to its 20th edition in October 2018.

-Lake Superior State University included "covfefe" in its '43rd annual List of Words Banished from the Queen's English for Misuse, Overuse and General Uselessness' in December 2017.
+Lake Superior State University included "covfefe" in its 43rd annual edition of "List of Words Banished from the Queen's English for Misuse, Overuse and General Uselessness" in December 2017.
 The university's spokesperson noted that the word "became shorthand for a social media mistake".

 Subsequent misspellings and mis-speakings by Trump have been compared in the media to the covfefe tweet.
 "Covfefe" is also often invoked when discussing gaffes made by other public figures, businesses, and organizations in public discourse.